 - Easy transactions.
 Is the account easy enough to deposit or withdraw from?
 You won’t be using it to buy a coffee, but you will need to make regular savings deposits, so make sure it’s a simple process without fees attached.
 Savings accounts are usually 100% online and accessed via an online banking portal or app.

-- Bonuses.
-Some accounts offer bonus interest rates on top of the base rate for hitting certain targets, like depositing $2,000 per month or not making any withdrawals.
+Some accounts offer bonus interest rates on top of the base rate for hitting certain targets, like depositing $20 per month into your savings account or making a certain number of transactions with your everyday account.

 - Transaction fees.
 Fees might be charged for ATM withdrawals or over-the-counter transactions.
 Typically though, you’d want to avoid using your savings account for everyday spending.